cubbles/cubx-wct-scaffolder/README.md

 # cubx-wct-scaffolder

-npm package for generate wct test scaffold for cubbles components.
+Npm package for generate wct test scaffold for cubbles components.
+It developed for exclusive usage in cubbles projects.

 ## Install